Garage Workshop

 ____________________________________________

 I guess you could say my garage is old school.
-There's no lifts or rotisseries, just a pair of floor jacks and four jack stands that get the job done.
+There's no electric lifts or rotisseries, just a pair of floor jacks and four jack stands that get the job done.
 I've been working this way for decades and it's produced some good results.

 Garage Workbench